Guest post by Vivek Sharma, Irrigation Specialist, University of Wyoming Extension

 There are a variety of resources available that can help you determine what to charge for custom farm services, including planting, chemical and fertilizer applications, and harvest.
 The most current University of Wyoming resource on the topic is a draft bulletin with custom rates for 2004-2006.
 There are many good bulletins available from University of Wyoming Extension on various topics in agricultural economics, including enterprise budgets, business structures, taxes, etc.

-The USDA's National Agriculture Statistics Service Wyoming Field Office colects information on grazing fees.
-The following data can be found on page 10 of the 2016 Ag Statistics Bulletin for Wyoming:
+The USDA's National Agriculture Statistics Service Wyoming Field Office collects information on grazing fees.
+The following data can be found in the 2018 Ag Statistics Bulletin for Wyoming:

 Useful Tools and Resources: